ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## required

-The field must have some type of value and not null.
+The field must have some type of value and not null or an empty string.

 ```javascript
 myField = { required=true }